Concern over child marriage among vulnerable girls in Jordan

 For those at risk of child marriage, UNICEF and its partners empower girls through providing vocational training, psychosocial support and life skills that can highlight options other than marrying early.

 Child marriage is defined as a formal marriage or informal union before the age of 18.
 Girls are disproportionately the most affected.
 Evidence suggests that girls who have little or no education are up to six times more likely to marry as children compared with girls with secondary schooling.
-Completing just one more year of school can increase the ability to earn a better salary by 15 to 20%.
+Completing just one more year of school can increase the ability to earn a better salary by 15 to 20 per cent.

 Yasmine hasn’t given up on her dream of being a fashion designer.
 “I would like to enrol in a course in the future but we will see,” she says.
 But her childhood has been cut short – soon she will be a mother.